-Both letter writers lament a perceived decline in music education, singling out ABRSM as being uniquely responsible for this malaise.
-Their charge is probably unavoidable, and not without merit bearing in mind that ABRSM are in their own words,
+Both letter-writers lament a perceived decline in music education, singling out ABRSM as being uniquely responsible for this malaise.
+Their charge is unavoidable when read in context, and in any case not without merit bearing in mind that ABRSM boast that they are,

 “…the UK’s largest music education body, and the world’s leading provider of music exams.”